-Shipping hazardous materials such as explosives, flammables, and corrosives requires accurate classification, proper labeling, and appropriate packaging.
+Shipping hazardous materials such as explosives, flammables, and corrosives requires accurate classification, proper labelling, and appropriate packaging.

 You need to ship these items through top carriers such as FedEx, UPS, USPS, and DHL.
 Some carriers will also ask for additional paperwork depending on the material being transporting.

-ShipBob provides fulfillment for certainhazardous materials.
+ShipBob provides fulfilment for certainhazardous materials.
 If this applies to your product, you’ll have the option to mark items “Dangerous Goods” in the ShipBob dashboard.
 Click here for more information.